 Diseases of the heart affect a large percentage of the North American population.
 Members of health care professions need to maintain up-to-date knowledge of the most common basic arrhythmias to practice effectively.
 This course provides an introduction to basic arrhythmias covering topics such as cardiac physiology, lead placement, identification of sinus rhythms, mechanisms of common arrhythmias, pacemaker rhythms and life-threatening arrhythmias.
 Significant nursing interventions to deal with these arrhythmias will be addressed.
-The solid theoretical base derived from this course is useful for those requiring a formalized introductory course, a review of basic arrhythmias or as the first course toward a certificate program in Cardiovascular Nursing, Critical Care and Emergency Nursing.
+The solid theoretical base derived from this course is useful for those requiring a formalized introductory course, a review of basic arrhythmias or as the first course toward a certificate program in Cardiovascular Nursing or Critical Care Nursing

 Have you taken this course or an equivalent course?

 Classroom Delivery: In-person instruction that takes place at a college campus.

 Online Delivery: Content is delivered entirely online through self-directed components, allowing you the flexibility to learn anytime from wherever you are.

 Remote Delivery: Technology-enabled virtual instruction that takes place outside of a physical classroom.
 Remote delivery includes some form of scheduled real-time virtual classes or drop-in times, as well as self-directed components.

 Hybrid Delivery: Instruction that includes a combination of online or remote delivery, and some classroom activities.

 Not all courses are offered each term.Winter 2022 registration opens November 1, 2021.
 Spring 2022 registration opens February 7, 2022.